 I know many Christians in the world today who have suffered persecution because of Jesus.
-I've told you about a friend of mine whose family was killed because they followed Jesus.
+I've told you about a friend of mine whose family was killed because they followed

 I have a cousin who was a victim of church bombing.
 She survived but suffered burn injuries in her entire body.
-She was a victim of a victim.
+She survived.
+She's not as severe as it was for the first century Christians.

-[8:37] A couple of times, when my wife and I talked to a stranger, and they asked about what we did for a living, and when they found out that I was a pastor, either they awkwardly said, Oh!
+[8:32] Here in Australia, persecution is more subtle.
+A couple of times when my wife and I talked to a stranger, and they asked about what we did for a living.

+And when they found out that I was a pastor, either they awkwardly said, Oh!
 And then just silence.
 Or they said, Oh, I'm sorry for asking.

 And when I was working at City Bible Forum, my goodness, the amount of abuse that I had to face on social media was phenomenal.
 From Australians.

 Australians.
 People commenting that Christians are stupid, Christianity needs to be outlawed, they wish us complete failure in our work.